 Hello!
 Please review my “Psychotherapy” page before contacting me, in order to see if we might be a good fit.
+I currently have a limited amount of space for new clients.
 If you would like a referral, here is a list of colleagues you may want to contact:

 If this is an emergency, you might want to contact The Gerstein Centre, a community-based, 24 hour crisis centre.